-At ISCED-level 6 to 8 there are studies at universities, Fachhochschulen (universities of applied sciences) and university colleges of teacher education.
+At ISCED-level 6 to 8 there are studies at public universities, private universities, Fachhochschulen (universities of applied sciences) and university colleges of teacher education.

 The university level has been significantly expanded in recent years, partly as a result of the introduction of Fachhochschulen and also due to the Bologna Process.
 Gradually, most of the conventional diploma programmes (ISCED 7) have been replaced by bachelor programmes (ISCED 6), which generally last for 6 to 8 semesters, and master programmes (ISCED 7), which follow on from bachelor programmes and last for another 2 to 4 semesters.
 The highest formal academic qualification, the doctorate, can be attained at ISCED level 8 after a minimum of 6 semesters of study.

 In the 2019/20 academic year 264 945 regular students were enrolled at public universities, a decrease of 1.4% compared to the previous year.

 In the thirteen accredited private universities 12 177 regular students were enrolled in 2019/20 – an increase of 5.9% compared to the previous year.